The Phi Phi Islands could be the ultimate paradise… but for how long?

 For a pleasant mix between more tranquil yet walking distance to the main village, Long Beach is a popular choice with the more budget conscious, offering bungalow style accommodation.

-Prices vary significantly depending on season, check out current deals on Bookings.Com below.
+Prices vary significantly depending on season, check out current deals on Booking.Com below.

 How to get to Phi Phi Islands